v-rajagt/IntuneDocs/intune/protect/security-baseline-settings-mdm-all.md

 ::: zone pivot="mdm-may-2019"

 - **Internet Explorer internet zone drag and drop or copy and paste files**:
   This policy setting allows you to manage whether users can drag files or copy and paste files from a source within the zone.
 If you enable this policy setting, users can drag files or copy and paste files from this zone automatically.
 If you select Prompt in the drop-down box, users are queried to choose whether to drag or copy files from this zone.
 If you disable this policy setting, users are prevented from dragging files or copying and pasting files from this zone.
-If you do not configure this policy setting, users can drag files or copy and paste files from this zone automatically.
+If you don't configure this policy setting, users can drag files or copy and paste files from this zone automatically.
   [Learn more](https://go.microsoft.com/fwlink/?linkid=2067076)

   **Default**: Disable

 - **Internet Explorer restricted zone .NET Framework reliant components**:
-  This policy setting allows you to manage whether .NET Framework components that are not signed with Authenticode can be executed from Internet Explorer.
+  Use this policy setting to manage whether .NET Framework components that aren't signed with Authenticode can be executed from Internet Explorer.
 These components include managed controls referenced from an object tag and managed executables referenced from a link.
 If you enable this policy setting, Internet Explorer will execute unsigned managed components.
 If you select Prompt in the drop-down box, Internet Explorer will prompt the user to determine whether to execute unsigned managed components.
-If you disable this policy setting, Internet Explorer will not execute unsigned managed components.
-If you do not configure this policy setting, Internet Explorer will not execute unsigned managed components.
+If you disable this policy setting, Internet Explorer won't execute unsigned managed components.
+If you don't configure this policy setting, Internet Explorer will not execute unsigned managed components.
   [Learn more](https://go.microsoft.com/fwlink/?linkid=2067077)

   **Default**: Disable